JT501/SwiftNotify/README.md

 Getting Started
 -----------------
+There is an **example project** inside the [source code](https://github.com/hallelujahbaby/CFNotify/archive/master.zip).
+You are suggested to have a look first and get familiar with this framework.

 ### The Basics
 This is the basic function with all **default** settings, design your own `UIView` or use [`CFNotifyView`](#cfnotifyview) to create one easily.
 ````swift